qutip/qutip/doc/guide/guide-basics.rst

 Note that :meth:`.Qobj.data_as` does not do the conversion.

 QuTiP will do conversion when needed to keep everything working in any format.
-However these conversions could slow down the computations and it is recomented to keep to one family of format.
+However these conversions could slow down computation and it is recommended to keep to one format family where possible.
-For example, core qutip ``Dense`` and ``CSR`` work well together and binary operation between these format is efficient.
+For example, core QuTiP  ``Dense`` and ``CSR`` work well together and binary operations between these formats is efficient.
-However binary operations between ``Dense`` and ``Jax`` should be avoided since it is not clear whether the operation will be executed by Jax, (possibly on GPU) or numpy.
+However binary operations between ``Dense`` and ``Jax`` should be avoided since it is not always clear whether the operation will be executed by Jax (possibly on a GPU if present) or numpy.

 .. _basics-qobj-math: